AvrahamRaviv/FVOD_2025/README.md

-# FMCAD 2025 Artifact: Towards Formal Verification of Deep Neural Networks for Object Detection
+# Towards Formal Verification of Deep Neural Networks for Object Detection

 This repository contains the artifact accompanying our FMCAD 2025 paper: